face-hh/webx/docs/for-developers/luau.md

 Luau is a typed scripting language derived from Lua.
 Instead of JavaScript, we use Luau to power Web X.

 {% hint style="info" %}
-Note: We say "Luau" as it is what we use in our backend, but you do not need to install it. **You can write regular Lua and your code will work fine.**
+Note: Sometimes we say "Luau" as it is what we use in our backend, but you do not need to install it. **You can write regular Lua and your code will work fine.**
 {% endhint %}

 ## SET and GET